KuJoJoTaRo2019/HaveFun/README.md

 The third one uses 'selenium' to create a 'chromedriver'.
 It sounds great but actually costs me a lot of time.
 Because Google Colaboratory can't get the correct permission.(you have to use absolute path) Maybe I can solve this problem one day.

+# Project_Training_2
+**Deep Learning**

+When I first create this project file, it made me excited.
+But when I really dive into it, I feel a little bit awful.

+1. Code given by others can be un-executable.
+You shouldn't copy them all and save it and open steam.
+Read each line and make your point.
+This time I got a numeric_gradient function, and a lambda function.
+These two would give us the grads.
+But it never worked, because formal parameters have nothing to do with actual parameters!

+2. When you are going to learn something new, BETTER to start with a whole example NEVER pieces of it!
+God knows how many time I have wasted by matching pieces.
+You know, tensorflow has differient versions, always be careful when you start.
+Print the version!

+3. Most surprising thing is, you just need to feed the model the path of our data, because your memory can never afford data of tons of GB.
+Just flow, is OK.

+4. The structure of layers are important, and the data pre-processing is even more important!
+Deep Learning needs beautiful data.

+The best model I have trained is about 85% test accuracy.
+But it's a binary classification problem, I think it's not enough.

+# Project_Training_3
+**Social Network Analysis**